huggingface/accelerate/docs/source/concept_guides/low_precision_training.md

 ## `TransformersEngine`

 `TranformersEngine` is the first solution to trying to train in 8-bit floating point.
-It operates by changing layers inside the model to ones that utilize 8-bit accelerated ones that should not degrade the final accuracy of the model upon convergence.
+It works by using drop-in replacement layers for certain ones in a model that utilize their FP8-engine to reduce the number of bits (such as 32 to 8) without degrading the final accuracy of the model.

 Specifically, 🤗 Accelerate will find and replace the following layers with `TranformersEngine` versions: